 - Lung, bowel, breast and prostate cancers together accounted for almost half (45%) of all cancer deaths in the UK in 2017-2019.

 - Around a fifth of all cancer deaths are from lung cancer.

 - Half (50%) of people diagnosed with cancer in England and Wales survive their disease for ten years or more (2010-11).

 - Cancer survival is higher in women than men.

-- Cancer survival is improving and has doubled in the last 40 years in the UK.
+- Cancer survival is improving and has doubled in the last 50 years in the UK

 - Cancer survival is generally higher in people diagnosed aged under 40 years old, with the exception of breast, bowel and prostate cancers, where survival is highest in middle age.

 - Nearly 1 in 2 people born in the UK in 1961 will be diagnosed with some form of cancer during their lifetime.

 - Smoking is the largest cause of cancer in the UK, accounting for 15% of all cancer cases.